FEDERAL TAX ISSUES FOR ASSOCIATIONS AND MEMBERS

 “ASAE opposes expanding the definition of candidate-related political activity by tax-exempt organizations to include candidate forums and issue-related communications sent out close to elections.
 Recent efforts to restrict political activity by 501(c)(4) social welfare groups would regulate far more speech and advocacy than is warranted and could create a chilling effect on the role nonprofit organizations play in fostering civic engagement and democracy.
 ASAE also opposes any extension of new restrictions on 501(c)(4) political activity to trade associations and professional societies.” – ASAE Board Approved Position Statement #1

 Prior Approval ASAE is helping to lead a coalition to address the Federal Election Commission’s prior-approval requirement for trade associations.
-The Prior Approval Reform Coalition is working to achieve legislation to amend the Federal Election Campaign Act to eliminate the requirement that trade associations have prior approval from member companies before soliciting their eligible employees.
+The Prior Approval Reform Coalition (PARC) is working to achieve legislation to amend the Federal Election Campaign Act to eliminate the requirement that trade associations have prior approval from member companies before soliciting their eligible employees.
 The coalition believes the requirement is inequitable and restricts First Amendment rights.
 In addition, ensuring compliance with the regulation is costly and burdensome.

 In 2017 Rep. Mark Amodei (R-NV) introduced the Prior Approval Reform Act, HR 2101.
 The legislation would repeal the prior approval requirement.
-There are currently 16 cosponsors.
-Last year over 100 associations signed on to the Prior Approval Reform Coalition letter urging Members of Congress to cosponsor the legislation.
+There are currently 26 cosponsors.
+Last year over 115 associations signed on to the Prior Approval Reform Coalition letter urging Members of Congress to cosponsor the legislation.

 In addition, an amendment to defund FEC enforcement of the prior approval requirement was included in the base text of the Financial Services and General Government (FSGG) bill for FY18.
-There is now an effort by the coalition to have the language included in the omnibus bill for the remainder of FY18.
-ASAE will continue to monitor this issue closely.

 “As the association community depends on a viable travel and tourism industry and vice versa, ASAE supports advancing domestic and international travel initiatives that balance the need for homeland security with the business needs of associations.
 ASAE also acknowledges the particular needs of the meetings industry and understands the importance of sustaining fundamental relationships when negotiating, developing and executing events. – ASAE Board Approved Position Statement #10